DataBiosphere/data-explorer/README.md

 `deploy.json` will still need to be filled out.
 A temporary file will be written to a GCS bucket in the project in `deploy.json`, even for local deployment of Data Explorer.
 Choose a project where you have at least Project Editor permissions.
-If you are not deploying to GCP, we recommend setting `service_account` to the Compute Engine default service account for the specified project.
 * TODO(melissachang): Add instructions for creating bucket in the project specified in `deploy.json`.
 * The Export to Saturn feature creates a signed URL, which requires a service